CLIUtils/CLI11/README.md

              help_string="")

 app.add_flag(option_name,
-             int_or_bool,
-             help_string="")
+             variable_to_bind_to, // bool, int, float, vector, enum, or string-like, or anything with a defined conversion from a string help_string="")

 app.add_flag_function(option_name,
-             function <void(int count)>,
+             function <void(int64_t count)>,
              help_string="")

+app.add_flag_callback(option_name,function<void(void)>,help_string="")

 App* subcom = app.add_subcommand(name, description);
 ```

-An option name must start with a alphabetic character or underscore.
-For long options, anything but an equals sign or a comma is valid after that.
+An option name must start with a alphabetic character, underscore, or a number.
+For long options, anything but an equals sign or a comma is valid after that, though for the `add_flag*` functions '{' has special meaning.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
 If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option`.

 The `add_option_function<type>(...` function will typically require the template parameter be given unless a `std::function` object with an exact match is passed.
 The type can be any type supported by the `add_option` function.